-This Healthy 2 Ingredient Crock Pot Apple Butter is the easiest fall apple recipe you’ll ever make!
+This Healthy 2 Ingredient Slow Cooker Apple Butter is the easiest fall apple recipe you’ll ever make!
 It’s made with only apples and a pinch of cinnamon, so it’s a super healthy recipe that’s perfect as a dip for fruit and low-fat crackers, or as a spread on toast, or even eaten with a spoon!
+Watch the VIDEO below to see how I make it, and don’t forget to stay tuned to the end of this blog post for the FULL PRINTABLE RECIPE!

 Looking for more apple recipes?
 Try these Easy Healthy Apple Chips or this lightened-up Apple Cinnamon French Toast Bake!